vitto/vit.to/posts/reviews/nintendo/switch/the-legend-of-zelda-breath-of-the-wild/article.md

 date: 2017-03-10T01:26
 manufacturer: Nintendo
 platform: Switch
-title: The Legend of Zelda Breath of the Wild
+title: 'The Legend of Zelda: Breath of the Wild'
 view: review.twig

 review: